ZiggityZaza/CeggsyLib/README.md

 ```

 ### What is this? 💅
 A collection of namespaces, classes, functions and whatnot that comes in handy when programming in C++.
-Of course I'd be happy if you find it useful too.
-And if you don't, feel free to add/modify/remove whatever you want.
 It's all open source (duh) and meant to be improved upon.

 #
-### I want to contribute! 🤤
+### I want to contribute! 🫦
 Coding is merely an expression art.
 Liberate yourself from professionalism and embrace wasting time on useless projects.
 Make a pr and after an frightening little amount of consideration, I <b>WILL</b> merge your changes.

 #